The Driving Test: How to Ace It

 How Do I Practice for the Behind-the-Wheel Test?

 It’s also a good idea to brush up on the road rules and regulations you were tested on during the permit exam.
-You won’t be questioned on the information, but you do need to be familiar with road signs and rules so you don’t break any traffic laws during your test.
+You won’t be questioned on the information, but you need to be familiar with road signs and rules so you don’t break traffic laws during your test.

 What Do I Need to Bring for the Driving Test?